Darren-Choo/SC1015-DataSci-AI_Python/README.md

 3. eXtreme Gradient Boosting Regression

 ## Data Preparation and Cleaning
-In this section, we prepared and cleaned the dataset to retrieve variables that are useful for your project Carried out the following tasks:
+In this section, we prepared and cleaned the dataset to help us retrieve variables that are useful for our project.
+Carried out the following tasks:

 1.	**Identifying** Irrelevant and relevant variables in our dataset.
 2.	**Visualised** missing data using the missingno Library.
 3.	**Dropping** variables with more than 60% of missing data.
 10 variables were dropped.
+4.	**Filled** up the rest of the variables with missing data the **median** value.

 ## Exploratory Data Analysis